Wesley1808/ServerCore/README.md

 # ServerCore
-A fabric mod that aims to optimize & add multiplayer features for the minecraft server.\
+A fabric mod that aims to optimize & add multiplayer features to the minecraft server.\
 This includes some ports of PaperMC (and forks) patches.

 **Warning!**\